department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 <li class="step three">

-##### Review pre-closing paperwork and give your lender any other needed information
+##### Review pre-closing paperwork and give your lender any other needed information.

 Your lender must give you a Closing Disclosure at least 3 business days before closing.
 Be sure to read it carefully.
 It includes loan terms, fees, closing costs, and your estimated monthly mortgage payments.
 Your lender may also ask you to provide more information or documents at this time.